|St Ives Lighthouse Intensive study||St Ives Cornwall||One weekend with two hour prep||Weekend May 17th-19th & May 12th||All day|

 —“Sketch of the Past,” begun in June 1939.

 Virginia Woolf spent much of her childhood in St. Ives.
 The London Literary Salon invites you to join us in St Ives to explore this lovely coastal town and have it serve as a prism through which we will explore Woolf’s perspectives on landscape, domesticity and identity in her novel “To The Lighthouse.”
+We have already completed two magical weekends in this book in the environment that inspired it– this is an incredible experience!

 Accommodation: We are working with No4 St Ives which is just steps from Talland House and has an elevated position overloooking St Ives Bay.
 It is a 5 minute walk from the beach and St Ives Town Centre.
-Depending on the number of participants, we may switch to an AirB&B site to reduce costs.

 Train cost is approx. £70 each way(cheaper if bought earlier)